doomslayer6678/nebula-page-ideas/page-drafts/corporate.md

 **Enterprise TA Is Running on Too Many Tools and Too Little Visibility**

-Most enterprise recruiting teams operate across 4–6 disconnected platforms — an ATS, a sourcing database, an outreach tool, an analytics dashboard.
+Most enterprise recruiting teams operate across 4–6 disconnected platforms, an ATS, a sourcing database, an outreach tool, an analytics dashboard.
 Every handoff is manual.
 Hiring decisions get made on stale data.
 And when a role stalls, no one knows why until it's already cost the business.

 > **68%** of recruiter time spent on admin, not candidates
 > **40+** days average time-to-fill at enterprise scale